 Publish a hosted map image layer from a web feature layer using the default configuration

-- Browse to a hosted web feature layer in your portal content in one of two ways:
+- Browse to a hosted web feature layer in your portal in one of two ways:

 - In the Catalog pane, click the Portal tab and click the My Content tab under it.

-- On the ribbon, on the Map tab, in the Layer group, click Add Data.
-In the Add Data file browser, under Portal , click My Content .
+- On the ribbon, on the Map tab, in the Layer group, click Add Data .
+On the Add Data dialog box, under Portal , click My Content .